310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Hehehe, white cotton candy is pretty, isn’t it\~?
-But I like blue the most.
-It is the color of the ocean, you see\~♪
+fufufu, white cotton candy is pretty, isn’t it\~? but i like blue the most. it is the color of the ocean, you see\~♪

-Here you go\~ A bright blue cotton candy, just like the ocean\~♪
+here you go\~ a bright blue cotton candy, just like the ocean\~♪
 {% endbubble %}

 {% bubble Midori %}